Passports and Visas

 For students studying abroad for a short term program, please note that your passport must be valid for at least 3 months beyond your period of intended stay.

-Once the online application is complete, please be sure to follow the instructions in the Campus France guide, found here, under STEP 2.
-This will give you two options to complete the last step of the Campus France application process, a regular service option with a three-week turnaround time or an expedited service option with a 3 business day turnaround for an increased fee.
-Complete this process ASAP.
+Once the online application is complete, follow the instructions in the Campus France guide, found here, under STEP 2.
+This will give you two options to pay the Campus France service fee, a regular service option with a three-week turnaround time or an expedited service option with a 3 business day turnaround for an increased fee.

-After completing STEP 2 in the Campus France application, please be sure to visit the France-Visa platform.
+After completing STEP 1-3 in the Campus France application, visit the France-Visa platform.
 This is how you will make an appointment at your assigned consulate (you can also find the France-Visa platform on your assigned consulate’s website).
 If you do not know where your assigned consulate is, please see the Consulate Finder.

 **Please be sure that you make your visa appointment at your consulate for no more than 3 months before your start date but with enough time to receive your mailed passport back form the consulate before arriving in France (3-4 weeks before your arrival in France depending on your consulate).